Nilhcem/FakeSMTP/README.md

     mvn integration-test

-Change the default port (2525) for unit/integration test
+Change the default port for unit/integration tests
 --------------------------------------------------------

 You need to modify the following file:
 `src/test/java/com/nilhcem/fakesmtp/core/test/TestConfig.java`.

+Please note that it is better to have two different ports for unit and integrations tests, to avoid any port binding exception while running Maven's `integration-test` goal.

 Import the project on Eclipse IDE